Medical Anthropology Concentration

 - 6 credit hours must be in research methods.
 For this requirement there are two options:

-- PUBH 6003 Principles and Practices of Epidemiology (3 cr.): General principles, methods, and applications of epidemiology.
+- PUBH 6003, Principles and Practices of Epidemiology (3 cr.): General principles, methods, and applications of epidemiology.
 Outbreak investigations, measures of disease frequency, standardization of disease rates, study design, measures of association, hypothesis testing, bias, effect modification, causal inference, disease screening, and surveillance.
 Case studies apply these concepts to a variety of infectious, acute, and chronic health conditions affecting the population.
-Summer, Fall, Spring

-- PUBH 6411: Global Health Data Collection (2 cr.)
+- PUBH 6411: Global Health Qualitative Research Methods (2 cr.)
 (Uretsky).
 Provides further depth to understand data collection in a global health setting.
 Methodologies include survey design, interviewing, and participant observation.
 Archival research and clinical trial research will also be discussed.
 Prerequisites: PubH 6002, 6410.
-Spring, Summer

-- PUBH 6412: Global Health Data Analysis (2 cr.)
+- PUBH 6412: Global Health Quantitative Research Methods (2 cr.)
 (Uretsky).
 Continues the series of Global Health Methods courses.
 The course examines the fundamental concepts of empirical analysis and qualitative analysis.
 Topics covered include open and axial coding, the basis of "Grounded Theory," and regression analysis.
 Prerequisites: PubH 6002, 6003, 6410.
-Spring, Summer

 Prof. Barbara Miller is the advisor for medical anthropology students.
 To contact Dr. Miller, click here.